Original post: 2018 – updated in July 2021.

 How to Increase Melatonin Naturally

 There are many things one can do to naturally increase melatonin levels without supplements.
-The biggest one has to do with lights.
+Let’s take a look at 8 ways you can increase melatonin naturally.

 The best way to repair your circadian rhythm, experts say, is to stop using technology for a prolonged period of time.
 One week was found to be the perfect amount of time to normalize sleeping patterns for a group of participants who were asked to go camping for a week.